iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 ### Salmonella full analysis on 2602 samples

 We ran the full pipeline on 2602 samples.
-This took 26 hours to call variants independently on each sample, and then another 15 hour to go back and genotype all samples at the non-redundant union of those callsets.
+This took 26 hours to call variants independently on each sample, and then another 15 hours to go back and genotype all samples at the non-redundant union of those callsets.

 We found 272,380 SNPs, 31,665 indels, 37544 complex variants (mostly clusters of SNPs and indels), and 330039 clusters of phased SNPs that are often putative recombination events.